getmaxun/maxun_docs/docs/robot/options.md

 ## 1. Edit

-Using this option, an existing robot's name or limit can be changed.
-A robot's limit is visible and can only be changed **if the robot performs a capture list action**.
+An existing robot's name or limit can be changed.
+Limits are available only for robots performing Capture List action.

 |![Maxun Edit Option 1](edit_options_norm.png)|![Maxun Edit Option 2](edit_options_list.png)|
 |:---:|:---:|